 Scorpius swore under his breath.

-The Banshee was a small, nondescript place close to the end of the street.
-I found Gwendolyn/Raven outside, desperately puffing on the tiny stub of a cigarette, engulfed in a cloud of purple smoke.
+The Banshee was a small place close to the end of the street.
+I found Gwendolyn/Raven outside, desperately puffing on a tiny stub of cigarette, engulfed in a cloud of purple smoke.
 When she saw me she dropped it and dug it into the cobblestones with her heel.

 'Hello, Lucy,' she grinned.
 'Joining us?'

-I nodded, then followed her inside, along a corridor, up some stairs, along another corridor, around a sharp left turn, down a spiral staircase, and then finally down a steep ramp and into a dimly-lit room.
-A makeshift stage was propped up at the front, faced by knots of people standing around talking.
-A man with a wild beard that gave him the appearance of a distinguished but somewhat mad hermit stood on this stage.
-He was shouting into what looked like a purple gramophone and I couldn’t figure out a word he was saying; the audience hardly seemed to care less.
+I nodded, then followed her inside into a dimly-lit room.
+A makeshift stage was propped up at the front, a man with a wild beard that gave him the appearance of a distinguished but somewhat mad hermit stood on it.
+He was shouting into what looked like a purple gramophone and I couldn't figure out a word he was saying; the audience hardly seemed to care less.